htc-ccis1505/main/lecture_notes/add_learning_and_python.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I am the captain of my soul.
 > ~ Invictus, William Ernest Henley

+## Play with Python
+I'd encourage you not to get too distracted by python yet, and to use good judgement on where to put your limited time.
+However, there are many, many python resources and references on the web, including this one that allows you to play with python in the browser:
+[Learn Python](http://www.learnpython.org) browser based tutorials from learnpython.org

 ### Set it up at home!
 We'll be getting to this later, but if you are curious, no need to wait.